keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 keywords: [0.8.x-integration]
 ---

-Here you learn how to add additional functionality to your Keptn installation with a custom [*Keptn-service*](#keptn-service), [*SLI-provider*](../sli_provider), or [*Action-provider*](../action_provider).
+Here you learn how to add additional functionality to your Keptn installation with a custom [*Keptn-service*](#write-your-keptn-service), [*SLI-provider*](../sli_provider), or [*Action-provider*](../action_provider).

 * A *Keptn-service* is responsible for implementing a continuous delivery or operations task.
 * An *SLI-provider* is used to query Service-Level Indicators (SLI) from an external source like a monitoring or testing solution.
 * An *Action-provider* is used to extend a task sequence for remediation with an additional action step.

-## Template Repository
+## Template repository

 A template for writing a new *Keptn-service*  is provided here: [keptn-service-template-go](https://github.com/keptn-sandbox/keptn-service-template-go).

-Since a *Keptn-service* is a Kubernetes service with a deployment and service template, the example in the template repository can be re-used; see [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml).
+Since a *Keptn-service* is a Kubernetes service with a deployment and service template, the deployment manifest in the template repository can be re-used; see [deploy/service.yaml](https://github.com/keptn-sandbox/keptn-service-template-go/blob/master/deploy/service.yaml).

-This template contains:
+This deployment manifest contains:

 * Kubernetes **Deployment**, with two containers:
   * *keptn-service-template-go*: Replace the image of this container with the image of your implementation.
-  * *distributor*: This container integrates with your Keptn and does the event handling.
-Do not remove it.
+  * *distributor*: This container integrates with your Keptn and does the event handling. *Do not remove it.*
 * Kubernetes **Service**

 ## Write your Keptn-service

 A Keptn-service has the following characteristics:

-* has a **subscription** to an event that occurs during the execution of a task sequence for continuous delivery or operations.
+* has a **subscription** to an event that occurs during the execution of a task sequence for continuous delivery or operations
-* sends a **started event** to inform Keptn about receiving the event and acting on it.
+* sends a **started event** to inform Keptn about receiving the event and acting on it
-* processes functionality and integrates additional tools by accessing their REST interfaces.
+* processes functionality and can therefore leverage additional tools, e.g., through their REST interface
-* sends a **finished event** to inform Keptn about its execution and the result.
+* sends a **finished event** to inform Keptn about its execution status and the result

 ### Subscription to Keptn event